IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver

-In this section we describe the latest modifications applied to the cyclotron regarding its magnetic properties.
-We will compare the results with the model from the Conceptual Design Report (CDR) from \cite{abs_isodarkamland_2015} to ensure its magnetic performance remains within specifications.
+In this section we describe the latest modifications applied to the cyclotron design regarding its magnetic properties.
+We will compare these results with the model from the Conceptual Design Report (CDR) from \cite{abs_isodarkamland_2015} to ensure its theoretical magnetic performance remains within specifications.

-With the latest design of the vacuum chamber, see section \ref{sec:vacuumchamber}, the pole radius was slightly reduced.
+With the latest design of the vacuum chamber, see Section~\ref{sec:vacuumchamber}, the pole radius was slightly reduced.
 To keep the magnetic field isochronous up to extraction at 120 MeV, the outer radius required small modifications, see left image in Fig.~\ref{fig:pole_and_bhCurves}.
 First, the curvature was modified to follow the curvature of the last orbit.
 This enhances the total flux in the region where needed.
 Second, the top layer of the pole at its outer radius will be made of permendur.
 This alloy has better magnetic properties at high field strengths.
 Using permendur will enhance the magnetic flux.
 Finally, the pole height is increased by a slanted ridge at its extremity.
 This reduction of the pole gap should have no effect on the transmission and can be tuned to improve the dB/dr for the last orbits.

-The steel used for the cyclotron yoke and poles is the SNVA6342, also used, for example, in the C400 cyclotron (see Ref. \cite{bib:c400_iron}).
+The steel used for the cyclotron yoke and poles is the SNVA6342, also used, for example, in the C400 cyclotron (see Ref.~\cite{bib:c400_iron}).
 Its BH-curve is shown in Fig.\ref{fig:pole_and_bhCurves}.
 Here, we also see the better performance of the permendur alloy.

-\subsection{Isochronization}
+\subsubsection{Isochronization}

 The edge of the pole can be shimmed to isochronize the magnetic field map.
-In Fig.~\ref{fig:pole_edge_isochronized} the latest results are given.
-The left image shows the shimming applied, the right image shows the offset in magnetic field, as required for a given RF-frequency.
+In Fig.~\ref{fig:pole_edge_isochronized}, the latest results are given.
+The left image shows the shimming applied, the right image shows the offset in magnetic field, as required for a given RF frequency.
 For comparison, the offset (expressed as dB in Gauss) for the model of the CDR is also shown.

-The plot shows that the magnetic field is stable and strong enough up to a radius of 2 meters, which is the equivalent of 121 MeV.
-In Fig~\ref{fig:phaseslip_and_tunes} the phase slip can be seen to stay within the $\pm 10 \degree$.
+The plot shows that the magnetic field is stable and strong enough up to a radius of 2~m, which is the equivalent of 121~MeV.
+In Fig.~\ref{fig:phaseslip_and_tunes}, the phase slip can be seen to stay within the $\pm 10 \degree$.
 The horizontal and vertical tunes are also given in the same figure.
 Here we see that there is a crossing of the tunes at high radius, invoking resonances which could impact the extraction.